 They never really caught on with the type-setting crowd.
 Folks also throw the word interrobang around whenever there’s a question mark next to an exclamation point.

 ?!
 Is my favorite punctuation mark.
-I even got one tattooed on my back in the crush of a college-fed existential crisis.
-It’s become something of a personal talisman.
 With a question mark for exploration, and an exclamation point for passion and expression, it’s a great symbol for the processes of art, philosophy, and life.
 Of course, tarot encompasses each.

 Before every ?! lies an implied WTF.
 Tarot exists to help us navigate and reconcile the WTFs of life.

-If you're interested in using one of my images or commissioning illustration work, please contact me through the form on this site.
+If you're interested in using one of my images or commissioning illustration work, please contact me.

 Some of my favorite decks from my personal collection.